ksachdeva/caf-playground/README.md

 This example demonstrates how you can have different implementations of the same trait and thereby achiving polymorphism.

+* **receive-then**

+This example demonstrates the usage of 'then' block that allows you to process message in an actor while still have the message loop active i.e. in case your message handler takes long time, you other behaviors are allowed to receive the messages.

+* **request-then**

+This example demonstrates the usage of 'then' when you use request.
+Usage of 'then' keeps the mailbox of an actor active i.e. messages to its other behaviors can still be sent.

+* **request-await**

+This example demonstrates the usage of 'await' when you use request.
+Usage of 'await' informs the framework (CAF) that it should not send messages to its other behaviors while it waiting for the request to finish.

 * **monitoring-actors**

 This example shows how one actor can terminate (logical unregistration) itself from the actor